cmdenis/phys512/Assignment 1/Assignment_1.md

 ### b)

-If the roundoff error is $\epsilon$, then the error is bounded by
+If the roundoff error is $\epsilon$, then the error is bounded by the truncation error and the machine error:

 $$\frac{2}{3 \delta} \left(\epsilon-(-\epsilon)-\frac{1}{8} ((-\epsilon)-\epsilon)\right) + \frac{1}{30} f^{(5)}(x) \delta^4 = \text{error}$$